spiritofsim/go-space-crane/README.md

 ### Tasks

-There are 2 tasks types:
+There are 2 task types:
  - [**v**] - visit platform task
  - [**d**] - transfer carco to platform